Nidadavole Assembly constituency

-Nidadavole Assembly constituency is a constituency in west Godavari district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Nidadavole Assembly constituency is a constituency in East Godavari district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Rajahmundry Lok Sabha constituency.

 Kandula Durgesh is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Janasena Party.
 As of 2024, there are a total of 203,084 electors in the constituency.
 The constituency was established in 2008, as per the Delimitation Orders (2008).

 Mandals

 The three mandals that form the assembly constituency are: